stakater/Reloader/docs/Verify-Reloader-Working.md

 ## Verify by checking the age of Pod

-A pod's age can tell whether reloader is working correctly or not.
+A pod's age can tell whether Reloader is working correctly or not.
 If you know that a change in a `secret` or `configmap` has occurred, then check the relevant Pod's age immediately.
 It should be newly created few moments ago.

-### Verify from kubernetes Dashboard
+### Verify from Kubernetes Dashboard

 `kubernetes dashboard` can be used to verify the working of Reloader.
 After a change in `secret` or `configmap`, check the relevant Pod's age from dashboard.
 It should be newly created few moments ago.